canonical/ubuntu-mir/README.md

 See [exceptions/OEM.md](exceptions/OEM.md).

+## Renamed or Reorganized sources

+Historically if something was in main once there was no re-evaluation done later unless if teams asked for it based on huge changes.
+Doing regular re-evaluations on all packages would be a nice, but also rather huge effort.
+Yet we can use some regular events to start with it at a smaller scale, when things pop up on our radar anyway.

+In the past, if a source was already in main, but then appeared in a different form - common cases that come to mind are renames or code split out - have gotten a fast-path approval based on being in main already.
+This has changed and at least for those packages old enough to not have any audit-trail via a MIR bug we want to do a re-evaluation when they show up as component mismatch.

+We want to be pragmatic, therefore:
+- All we identify shall be recommended tasks (not required to continue) unless we find something really intolerable.
+- We'd appreciate if the owning team could file a MIR-reporter bug for it, but would not insist on it if they can't.
+In that case we create a stub for it.

+The benefit of this is, that the stricter rules that we have today (added for good reasons usually triggered by painful lessons learned no one wants to repeat), will be considered and thereby might create useful suggestions for components that are central to Ubuntu, its quality and maintainability.

 # Filing a MIR bug

 The steps of the MIR process require a reporter (the one who wants a